sickozell/SickoCV/README.md

 - sickoSampler2

 ## **to do list:**
-- fix a bug on clocker module that output div/mult even when run button is off
+- module test

 ## **changelog**
-- fixed a bug on all player/sampler modules crashing VCV on MACs when root folder is not found
+- added sickoSampler2 module
-- added a functionality on all player/sampler modules to to show the path of not found files
+- fixed a bug on sickoSampler crashing rack when pressing nav button after a new recording

 # SickoCV v2.5.6
 VCV Rack plugin modules